kibook/s1kd-tools/tools/s1kd-aspp/README.md

 Display text format string (-F)
 -------------------------------

-The -F option allows for simple customizations to generated display text without needing to create a custom XSLT script (-G).
+The -F option allows for very simple customizations to generated display text without needing to create a custom `.disptext` file or XSLT script (-x).
 The string determines the format of the display text of each `<assert>` element in the annotation.

 The following variables can be used within the format string: